Show yourself at all times glad and joyful. Mary Ward

 The annual Junior School Concert is a wonderful celebration of community.
 It is the culmination of months of auditions, rehearsals, scriptwriting, choreography, costume design and much planning and organising behind the scenes!
 Our students, staff, parents, family and friends all play their part in making the highly anticipated event a resounding success year after year.

-A highlight in the Junior School calendar, on our annual Mission Day the school community comes together for a felicity-filled day of fundraising.
+A highlight in the school calendar, on our annual May Day the school community comes together for a felicity-filled day of faith and fundraising.

-Afterwards, each mufti-clad Year 6 class swings into action to welcome the rest of the school to visit their Year 6 market stalls.
-The variety of stalls on offer ranges from beauty products to slushies, lolly bags to raffles and even movie tents have featured in Mission Days gone by!
+Afterwards, the Year 6 classes swing into action to welcome the rest of the school to visit their Year 6 market stalls.
+The variety of stalls on offer ranges from beauty products to slushies, lolly bags to raffles and even movie tents!

 What a day!
-Over the past weeks we have seen Year 6 shine as the true leaders of our school.Mrs Walburn, Assistant to the Head of Junior School
+Over the past weeks we have seen Year 6 shine as the true leaders of our school.Mrs Walburn, Assistant Head of Junior School

 All funds raised on the day are generously donated in support of Mary Ward International (MWIA), the Australian and international development organisation of the Loreto Sisters.
 Inspired by the founder of the Loreto Sisters, Mary Ward, MWIA is committed to working towards a just world where women share leadership, children thrive, and communities live in harmony with each other and the Earth.